black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 The next step is to ensure that you can't modify this object by adding or removing any properties.
 We are going to use a method called Object.freeze(obj) which will freeze this object and prevent any changes being made to it.

 Use the Object.freeze() method to freeze the myFavoriteFootballTeam object.

+# Step 15
+The next step is to access the key called sport from the myFavoriteFootballTeam object and assign it to a new const variable called sport.

+Remember you can use dot notation for this.